Felipe Drugovich: 2025 season

-Drugovich signed with Cadillac Whelen Racing to take part in the 2025 24 Hours of Daytona with them.
+Drugovich signed with Cadillac Whelen Racing to take part in the 2025 24 Hours of Daytona.
+He also returned to the 24 Hours of Le Mans, but retired with a debilitating engine issue.

+2026 season

+Drugovich served as Cadillac Racing's reserve driver at the 2026 24 Hours of Le Mans.

 Other racing

 IndyCar

 Drugovich was offered the opportunity to test for IndyCar Series team Ed Carpenter Racing during the winter testing season after the 2023 season but turned down the opportunity.
 However, a year later, he would be confirmed to test IndyCar machinery with Chip Ganassi Racing at Barber Motorsports Park.
 Following the test, the Brazilian stated that he was "surprised by the speed".

 Race of Champions

 Drugovich was chosen to race in the 2023 Race of Champions in Sweden.
 He was paired up with Thierry Neuville in the ROC Nations Cup, competing for the All-Star team.
 The pair defeated Team USA and Team Germany, before losing to Team Norway in the final.

 Personal life

 Drugovich was born in Maringá, Paraná, Brazil.
-He has Croatian, Austrian and Italian ancestry, as well as having dual Brazilian and Italian citizenship.
+He has Austrian, Italian and Slavic ancestry, as well as having dual Brazilian and Italian citizenship.

 His maternal uncles Sérgio Drugovich and Oswaldo Drugovich Jr. are also racing drivers.